Hz31415/API/test.md

 * Working with external wallets
 * Ability to update rate information

+# HTTP Return Codes

+* HTTP `4XX` return codes are used for malformed requests;
+  the issue is on the sender's side.
+* HTTP `400` return code is used when the WAF Limit (Web Application Firewall) has been violated.
+* HTTP `404` return code is used when requested data not found.
+* HTTP `408` return code is used when request timeout exceeded.
+* HTTP `5XX` return codes are used for internal errors; the issue is on Zam's side.
+  It is important to **NOT** treat this as a failure operation; the execution status is **UNKNOWN** and could have been a success.
+* HTTP `500` return code is used when internal server error occured.
+* HTTP `503` return code is used when requested service is unreachable.

 # Common response parts

 The response always consist of two objects `meta` and `data`.